FuadEfendi/www.fuadefendi.com/content/design-patterns/state/index.md

 ---
 title: State
+categories:
-category: Behavioral
+  - Behavioral
 language: en
-tag:
+tags:
   - Gang of Four
 ---

 ## Also known as